 Remarriage of One or Both Parties

-Florida state law maintains much of its divorce provisions under the assumption that both parties remain unmarried.
+Florida state law maintains many of its divorce provisions under the assumption that both parties remain unmarried.
 If one or both parties become married to another partner, certain amendments may be necessary.

 The most common of these is an adjustment to alimony amounts.
 For example, imagine that one party receives alimony from their former partner.
 Later, that party gets married to another employed individual.
-In this instance, the paying party could request a divorce judgment amendment.
+In this instance, the paying party may request an amendment to the divorce judgment.
 The court would be likely to grant an alimony reduction or elimination to reflect the new monetary support status of the first party.

 Contact Tampa Family Law Attorneys Today

-Ultimately, there are unique situations in any divorce case.
+Ultimately, every divorce case presents unique situations.
 That’s why it’s important to contact knowledgeable family law attorneys in Tampa if you’re concerned about your divorce judgment or wish to request a modification from the court.

 With our expertise and support, we can help you get the best verdict possible for your divorce case, or work to improve your chances of getting the divorce amendment you need.
 We can also provide you with advice if you wish to seek a specific amendment to your divorce judgment.

-Contact us today for more information and a free consultation.
+Contact us today to learn more and schedule a complimentary consultation.